 So if you’re looking to start filling your tackle box with lures that are going to help you begin bass fishing, then the lures on this page will give you a solid base and get you started in the right direction.
-And even though this list of lures are excellent starter lures, you will still use them even after you become an expert.
+And even though this list of lures are excellent starter lures, you will still use them even when your skills improve.

 There is no better way to begin bass fishing than with a rubber worm.
 Thats because there is no wrong way to fish it.
 Of course there are better ways than others but really anybody can cast a rubber worm and have a great chance of catching a bass.

 The hardest part for beginners is rigging a plastic worm, but it doesn’t take long to master.
 The two rigs you should start with are the Texas rig and/or the Wacky rig.
 They are both great ways to present rubber worms but the Texas rig is more weedless, so if your casting accuracy isn’t great yet you won’t get hung up in areas you didn’t mean to cast to and lose your lure.

 Plastic worms can be fished anywhere at any time, literally, but you should take full advantage of their weedless properties.
 Bass love cover and one of their favorite forms of cover are weeds, like lily pads, hydrilla, and different underwater grasses.
 They especially like to hang around the edges of cover like this.
 Bass use cover to ambush their prey, so when your worm enters that zone its swimming right through their prime hunting territory.

 Try casting a rubber worm into a patch of lily pads, land on one of them if you can.
 Let it sit there for a couple of seconds then gently pull on the line to make the worm fall off the edge.
 The next few seconds, as the worm slowly sinks, is when your going to get majority of your strikes.
 If you don’t get one, try to get it back up on a lily pad and repeat the process.
 You also want to make sure you fish the edges of the whole lily pad patch before moving to a new spot.